Genízaro: Tribal origins

-Presently their descendants comprise much of the population of Atrisco, Pajarito, and Barelas in the South Valley of Albuquerque, and significant portions of the population of Las Vegas in Eastern New Mexico.
+Presently, genízaros descendants comprise much of the population of Atrisco, Pajarito, and Barelas in the South Valley of Albuquerque, and significant portions of the population of Las Vegas in Eastern New Mexico.

 19th century

 In 1821, Mexico became independent of Spain, and New Mexico became a territory within the First Mexican Empire.
-The Treaty of Córdoba enacted by Mexico decreed that indigenous tribes within its borders were citizens of Mexico.
-During Spanish rule, genízaros and Pueblo natives had often been treated as second-class citizens, although they were protected by the Laws of the Indies.
+The Treaty of Córdoba, enacted by Mexico, decreed that Indigenous tribes within its borders were citizens of Mexico.
+During Spanish rule, genízaros and Pueblo natives were often treated as second-class citizens, although they were protected by the Laws of the Indies.

-Officially, the newly independent Mexican government proclaimed a policy of social equality for all ethnic groups, and the genízaros were officially considered equals to their vecino (villagers of mainly mixed racial background) and Pueblo neighbors.
-During this period, use of the term genízaro was ended officially for church and government documents.
+The newly independent Mexican government proclaimed social equality for all ethnic groups, and the genízaros were officially considered equals to their vecino (villagers of mainly mixed racial backgrounds) and Pueblo neighbors.
+During this period, the term genízaro was officially discontinued for church and government documents.
 In practice, however, Mexico was far from egalitarian.
 Many genízaros remained culturally and economically marginal in New Mexican society.

 Economic and social conditions during the Mexican period were so bad that in 1837, the Pueblo, genízaros, coyotes, and vecinos revolted against the Mexican government.
-Rebels beheaded Albino Perez (the Governor of New Mexico), and killed all of the Mexican troops in Santa Fe.
+Rebels beheaded Albino Perez (the Governor of New Mexico) and killed all of the Mexican troops in Santa Fe.
 They formed a new government and elected as governor José González, a genízaro of Taos Pueblo and Pawnee ancestry.
-The revolt was often referred to as the Chimayoso Revolt, after the community of Chimayó in northern New Mexico, which was home to José Ángel González and many other mixed-blood indigenous peoples.
-The Chimayoso revolt was one of many against the Mexican government by indigenous groups during this period, which included the Mayan revolt in Yucatán.
+The revolt was often referred to as the Chimayoso Revolt, after the community of Chimayó in northern New Mexico, which was home to José Ángel González and many other mixed-blood Indigenous peoples.
+The Chimayoso revolt was one of many actions against the Mexican government by Indigenous groups during this period, including the Mayan revolt in Yucatán.